jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/collection/kinesis_data_streams.md

 # Kinesis Data Streams

+## Ingress Limitations
+- Each shard can support writes up to 1,000 records per second, up to a maximum data write total of 1 MB per second.
+- Each PutRecords request can support up to 500 records.
+- Each record in the request can be as large as 1 MB, up to a limit of 5 MB for the entire request, including partition keys.
+    - The maximum size of a data blob (the data payload before Base64-encoding) is 1 megabyte (MB).

 ## Kinesis Producer Library

 - The Amazon Kinesis Producer Library (KPL) performs many tasks common to creating _efficient_ and _reliable_ producers for Amazon Kinesis.
 By using the KPL, customers do not need to develop the same logic every time they create a new application for data ingestion.